plazolas/laravel/readme.md

     php artisan serve

-## Contact me when you are ready to plug in your FLEX MLS Service
+## Contact me when you are ready to plug in your own FLEX MLS Service

+##